AdobeDocs/audience-manager.fr-FR/help/using/reference/tls-support.md

 # Obsolescence du protocole TLS 1.0{#tls-deprecation}

 Transport Layer Security (TLS) est un protocole cryptographique utilisé pour établir un canal de communications sécurisé entre deux systèmes.
-Il permet d&#39;authentifier un ou les deux systèmes, et protège la confidentialité et l&#39;intégrité des informations transmises entre les systèmes.
-En mai 2018, il existe trois versions du protocole TLS en cours d&#39;utilisation : TLS 1.0, 1.1 et 1.2.
+Il permet d'authentifier un ou les deux systèmes, et protège la confidentialité et l'intégrité des informations transmises entre les systèmes.
+En mai 2018, il existe trois versions du protocole TLS en cours d'utilisation : TLS 1.0, 1.1 et 1.2.

 In March 2019, [!DNL Adobe] has ended support for the [!DNL TLS 1.0] protocol.
 Adobe Audience Manager functionality does not work for your end users that use browsers which only support [!DNL TLS 1.0].
 In fact, we recommend the use of [!DNL TLS 1.2], which is, at the time of writing, the latest version of the protocol.
 All modern browsers use [!DNL TLS 1.2].
 We have collected for you a list of browsers,versions, and their [!DNL TLS] support.
 For more information, visit [this Wikipedia link](https://en.wikipedia.org/wiki/Transport_Layer_Security#Web_browsers).